low-res/ko-formengine/README.md

                 ]
             }

 For **select2** one can define, that the options are fetched from a server via some endpoint.
 To archive this, the fielddefinition must have an object with the key **remoteOptions**.
 This object must have an attribute with the key url, that holds the url to the desired endpoint.
 It can hold other attributes. everything defined here is passed directly to the ajax option of select2, like it is described here: https://select2.org/data-sources/ajax.
-The endpoint should return the options in the format described in the select2 docs
+The endpoint should return the options in the format described in the select2 docs (https://select2.org/data-sources/formats) or must be converted into this format in the processResults callback

-(https://select2.org/data-sources/formats) or must be converted into this format in the processResults callback
+Additionally you can define a **preselectedOptionCallback**.
+This is a method, that is called with the id of the preselected option.
+It should return a promisse, that resolves with the preselected option.
+This option will be preselected in the select2 field.
+This is usefull, if you want to display the label of the preselected option in the select2 field, when you show the formfield.

 Example fielddefinition: